-The second quantitative research questions focused on personal engagement and district improvement resulting from STARS and from NeSA, "Do teacher's perceptions differ on their personal engagement in the locally developed, classroom based, criterion-referenced assessment system with STARS compared to their engagement in standardized, statewide, criterion-referenced testing within the NeSA system?"
+The second and third research questions focused on personal engagement and district improvement resulting from STARS and from NeSA.
 Prior to reporting on the comparison between the two, the researcher reported on perceptions of the two systems independently.
-While perceptions of STARS are well established, it should be noted that perceptions of NeSA were still being formed as it was newly implemented.
+While perceptions of STARS were well established, it should be noted that perceptions of NeSA was still being formed as it is implemented incrementally.

-The teachers' overall aggregate mean score of items related to STARS was relatively strong at 3.67.
-The only effect with a significant difference was enrollment.
-When responding to items involving STARS, the subgroup of language arts teachers were somewhat more positive than their counterparts and those with curriculum responsibilities were most positive of all subgroups.
+The administrators' overall aggregate mean score of items related to STARS was relatively strong at 3.71.
+The only effect with a significant difference was gender, where male administrators scored STARS substantially lower than did their female counterparts.
+While not significant, it should be noted that when responding to items involving STARS, elementary administrators were relatively more positive than those at the district, middle, and secondary levels.